TeamIRI/darkshield-api-demos/json-xml/README.md

 # DarkShield Files API: JSON and XML Search/Masking

+## Synopsis

+This example demonstrates the use of the *darkshield-files* API to search and mask JSON and XML files.

+## Requirements

-This example demonstrates the use of the *darkshield-files* API to search and mask json and xml files.
-To run, the *plankton* web services API must be hosted on the location specified in server_config.py (by default *http://localhost:8959*) and must have the *darkshield* and *darkshield-files* plugins installed.
+The *plankton* web services API must be hosted at the location specified in *server_config.py* (by default *http://localhost:8959*) with both the *darkshield* and *darkshield-files* plugins installed.

+## Search Matchers and Masking Rules

-The example will find and mask the following:
+The example will find and mask the following, as specified in *setup.py*:

 1. Emails (EmailMatcher): Found using a regular expression and masked using a hashing function.